Culture of the Asante Empire: Slavery

 Slaves were typically taken as captives from enemies in warfare.
-The welfare of Ashanti slaves varied from being able to acquire wealth and intermarry with the master's family to being sacrificed in funeral ceremonies.
-The Ashanti sacrificed slaves upon the death of their masters.
-The Ashanti believed that slaves would follow their masters into the afterlife.
+The welfare of Asante slaves varied from being able to acquire wealth and intermarry with the master's family to being sacrificed in funeral ceremonies.
+The Asante sacrificed slaves upon the death of their masters.
+The Asante believed that slaves would follow their masters into the afterlife.
 Slaves could sometimes own other slaves, and could also request a new master for severe mistreatment.

-The modern-day Ashanti claim that slaves were seldom abused, and that a person who abused a slave was held in high contempt by society.
+The modern-day Asante claim that slaves were seldom abused, and that a person who abused a slave was held in high contempt by society.
 In addition to slaves, there were pawns; these were individuals of free status sold into servitude as a means of paying a debt.
 Asantehene Kwaku Dua I banned this practice of pawnship around 1838.

 Art

 Architecture

-The Ashanti traditional buildings are the only surviving buildings of Ashanti architecture.
-The construction and design of most Ashanti houses consisted of a timber framework filled up with clay which were thatched with sheaves of leaves.
+The Asante traditional buildings are the only surviving buildings of Asante architecture.
+The construction and design of most Asante houses consisted of a timber framework filled up with clay which were thatched with sheaves of leaves.
 The surviving designated sites are shrines, but there have been many other buildings in the past with the same architectural style.
 These buildings served as palaces and shrines as well as houses for the affluent.
-The Ashanti Empire also built mausoleums which housed the tombs of several Ashanti leaders.
+The Asante Empire also built mausoleums which housed the tombs of several Asante leaders.

 Generally, houses whether designed for human habitation or for the deities, consisted of four separate rectangular single-room buildings set around an open courtyard; the inner corners of adjacent buildings were linked by means of splayed screen walls, whose sides and angles could be adapted to allow for any inaccuracy in the initial layout.
 Typically, three of the buildings were completely open to the courtyard, while the fourth was partially enclosed, either by the door and windows, or by open-work screens flanking an opening.
 The walls of temples and that of important buildings were designed with reliefs and sculptures.
-Incised patterns, low reliefs and perforated fretwork are listed among the types of reliefs employed in Ashanti architecture by Livingstone.
+Incised patterns, low reliefs and perforated fretwork are listed among the types of reliefs employed in Asante architecture by Livingstone.

+Bowdich gave a description for the construction process for the large town houses of Kumasi in the early 19th century.